ankidroid/Anki-Android/Database-Structure.md

     odid            integer not null,
       -- original did: only used when the card is currently in filtered deck flags           integer not null,
-      -- a number, representing a "flag", which can be see in browser and while reviewing a note.
-Red 1, Orange 2, Green 3, Blue 4, no flag: 0 data            text not null
+      -- an integer.
+This integer mod 8 represents a "flag", which can be see in browser and while reviewing a note.
+Red 1, Orange 2, Green 3, Blue 4, no flag: 0.
+This integer divided by 8 represents currently nothing data            text not null
       -- currently unused
 );